JSTOR-Labs/plant-humanities/cassava.md

        attribution="Wikimedia Commons">
 English botanist Isaac Henry Burkill similarly observed that “there were two chapters in the establishment of the plant outside its home—one concerned with the carrying of it abroad as a vegetable, and the other with the establishment abroad of its industrial use.
 A long space of time separated them, as the plant was taken overseas as a vegetable about the year 1500, but the establishment of a tapioca [a cassava byproduct] industry outside America did not follow until two and a half centuries later.”
 Although it is difficult to ascertain by what routes cassava was taken overseas and exactly when it became popularized outside of South America, by the twentieth century, cassava was being actively grown as a crop in southern North America, central Africa, and South and Southeast Asia.
 Here we see a photo of workers in the cassava industry in the Dutch East Indies taken around 1915.
 Burkill describes the process of making one particular Javanese cassava dish:

-1.Peel cassava tubers
+1. Peel cassava tubers

-2.Steam the inner parts of the tubers
+2. Steam the inner parts of the tubers

-3.Cut steamed inner parts into pieces
+3. Cut steamed inner parts into pieces

-4.Sun-dry or pickle the pieces in brine
+4. Sun-dry or pickle the pieces in brine

-5.Fry the cassava pieces
+5. Fry the cassava pieces

 ## Conclusion
 <param ve-map time-selector="1600:2000" basemap="Esri_WorldPhysical" center="Q3757" zoom="3" hide-labels>